soumalya340/DreamStarter_thinkSui/README.md

 ## Key Features

-# Crowdfund any Idea

-DreamStarter is a platform that caters to a wide range of proposals, including sports events, concerts, pool parties, DJ events, gaming startups, corporate launches, and more.
+- **Crowdfund any Idea**: DreamStarter caters to a wide range of proposals, including sports events, concerts, pool parties, DJ events, gaming startups, corporate launches, and more.
 It is the go-to place for anyone with an idea who needs funding and who wants to build a community to support their business.
 It can be launched by individuals or organizations.

-# Proposal and Voting System

-A gateway for individuals to pitch ideas or organizations to submit diverse project ideas.
+- **Proposal and Voting System**: A gateway for individuals to pitch ideas or organizations to submit diverse project ideas.
 Three types of voting will then take place:
   1. Specified Users
   2. Everyone using the application
   3. Dependent on location.
 If it received a sufficient number of votes, say 51%, they may move on to the next round, which is to start their own smart contracts for fundraising.

-# NFT-Driven Funding and Rewards

-Unique utilization of NFTs for funding, offering DreamStarter Holder and DreamStarter Collab options, providing contributors with tangible benefits and a stake in the project’s success.
+- **NFT-Driven Funding and Rewards**: Unique utilization of NFTs for funding, offering DreamStarter Holder and DreamStarter Collab options, providing contributors with tangible benefits and a stake in the project’s success.

-# Enhanced Trust and Accountability
-Creators stake a portion of the funding goal, there would be less chances of rug pool.
+- **Enhanced Trust and Accountability**: Creators stake a portion of the funding goal, there would be less chances of rug pool.
 Users can only fundraise up to a certain amount.

-# Milestone based funding

-Where Proposal creator can only take that much amount funds which less than the staked amount and there will be milestones given by proposal creator, funds cannot be taken in one go.
+- **Milestone based funding**: Where Proposal creator can only take that much amount funds which less than the staked amount and there will be milestones given by proposal creator, funds cannot be taken in one go.

-# Transparent and Secure Financial Operations

-Leveraging blockchain for a clear, auditable trail of financial transactions, ensuring integrity and building trust among all participants.
+- **Transparent and Secure Financial Operations**: Leveraging blockchain for a clear, auditable trail of financial transactions, ensuring integrity and building trust among all participants.
 On-chain expense tracker for unmatched security and fraud prevention.
 Every financial action is transparent, keeping organizers in check.

-# Dispute Period

-Users have the option to raise a dispute if they discover any discrepancies in the spending report.
+- **Dispute Period**: Users have the option to raise a dispute if they discover any discrepancies in the spending report.
 A 1 week dispute window will be available for the user to stake money and file a dispute.
-The staked amount will be removed and dispersed if the proposal creator is unable to provide evidence and the public votes against them, or vice versa if users fails.
+The staked amount will be removed and dispersed if the proposal creator is unable to provide evidence and the public votes against them, or vice versa if users fail.

-# Stablecoin & Democracy

-Utilize stablecoins for minimal volatility and maximum financial stability.
+- **Stablecoin & Democracy**: Utilize stablecoins for minimal volatility and maximum financial stability.

-# Profit Sharing and Incentivization

-With DreamStarter Holder NFTs, will get financial returns for project/event completion as a reward for early supporter.
+- **Profit Sharing and Incentivization**: With DreamStarter Holder NFTs, will get financial returns for project/event completion as a reward for early supporter.

-# Inclusive Community Building and Engagement

-Not just a funding platform, DreamStarter nurtures a supportive ecosystem around projects, by helping them to create communities.
+- **Inclusive Community Building and Engagement**: Not just a funding platform, DreamStarter nurtures a supportive ecosystem around projects, by helping them to create communities.

-# DreamStarter Technical Architecture
+## DreamStarter Technical Architecture

 ## Frontend Technology Stack: